jayhusemi/Thinklab-SJTU-Awesome-LLM4EDA/README.md

 - **LLMs are capable of functioning as agents, emulating human thought and action.**
 - **The LLM agent can perform task planning and execute tools to generate or refine design outcomes.**
 - **Based on the evaluation of the current design, the LLM agent utilizes these evaluation metrics as feedback to decide whether to refine the current result or to terminate the chip design process.**
+- **In ChipNeMo, agents refer to the use of an LLM to choose a sequence of actions to take, where an LLM is acting as a reasoning engine to drive outside tools.**
+1. ChipNeMo: Domain-Adapted LLMs for Chip Design
+2. ChatEDA: A Large Language Model Powered Autonomous Agent for EDA
-1. ChatPattern: Layout Pattern Customization via Natural Language
+3. ChatPattern: Layout Pattern Customization via Natural Language
-2. Large Language Model (LLM) for Standard Cell Layout Design Optimization
+4. Large Language Model (LLM) for Standard Cell Layout Design Optimization
+5. LayoutCopilot: An LLM-powered Multi-agent Collaborative Framework for Interactive Analog Layout Design

 <!-- ## Feature Extraction -->